domiot-io/jsdomiot/README.md

-# jsDOMIoT: Domument Object Model for IoT, a Node.js implementation.
+# jsDOMIoT: Document Object Model for IoT, a Node.js implementation.

 **jsdomiot** is a Node.js library that extends the popular `jsdom` library to support Internet of Things (IoT) elements and hardware bindings.
 It creates a virtual DOM environment where you can interact with physical IoT devices using familiar HTML/DOM APIs.